ynput/ayon-documentation/website/docs/addon_applications_admin.md

 Their environment settings are split to two levels just like applications to allow more flexibility when setting them up.

 In the image before you can see that we set most of the environment variables in the general MTOA level, and only specify the version variable in the individual versions below.
-Because all environments within pype setting will resolve any cross references, this is enough to get a fully dynamic plugin loading as far as your folder structure where you store the plugins is nicely organized.
+Because all environments within AYON setting will resolve any cross references, this is enough to get a fully dynamic plugin loading as far as your folder structure where you store the plugins is nicely organized.

 In this example MTOA will automatically set the `MAYA_VERSION`(which is set by Maya Application environment) and `MTOA_VERSION` into the `MTOA` variable.
 We then use the `MTOA` to set all the other variables needed for it to function within Maya.